lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 <br>

 An exception was **Radiation Protection**, which exhibited the **most extreme volatility** in expenditures among all programs, reaching an **extraordinary 29192%** increase in 2010.
 Further examination revealed that this apparent anomaly was driven by very low total expenses that year: official expenditures in 2009 amounted to only **CZK 4,932**, while in 2010 spending increased to **CZK 1,444,683**.
-Consequently, the exceptionally high growth rates compared to the previous year reflect a lack of spending in a particular year, rather than a structurally significant increase in financing.
+Consequently, the exceptionally high growth rates compared to the previous year reflect a lack of spending in a particular year, rather than a structurally significant increase in financing. (**This case will be  comprehensively covered in Part 2 of the project**)

 <img width="597" height="260" alt="image" src="https://github.com/user-attachments/assets/b73f8815-9a95-49c0-bce0-46b63644c055" />